-9.10.11 A number of additional mitigation strategies will be considered during the design process for the Proposed Development to ensure the operation of the Site is maintained in the event of an extreme flood.
-These strategies include, providing flood resistance and resilience measures into the design of the buildings (i.e. minimum floor levels) and designing for failure, maintenance and capacity exceedance of the surface water drainage network.
+9.10.20 A number of mitigation measures are proposed in areas of the Site where construction will take place in Flood Zone 3a as set out in this assessment.
+These measures will be secured through the final CEMP to be discharged by requirement of the draft DCO and will be considered during the design process for the Proposed Development to ensure the operation of the Site is maintained in the event of an extreme flood.
+These strategies include, designing for failure, maintenance and capacity exceedance of the surface water drainage network.